Later Hōjō clan: In popular culture

 Hyouge Mono (へうげもの Hepburn: Hyōge Mono, lit.
 "Jocular Fellow") is a Japanese manga written and illustrated by Yoshihiro Yamada.
 It was adapted into an anime series in 2011, and includes a fictional depiction of the Hōjō.

-The Hōjō are a playable faction in the video game Shogun 2.
+The Hōjō are a playable faction in the video game Total War: Shogun 2.

 The later Hōjō clan of the Sengoku jidai from the manga and anime of Inuyasha, and the second movie Inuyasha the Movie: The Castle Beyond the Looking Glass.

-In the 2021 manga series The Elusive Samurai the main character is one of the last Hojo survivors of his region.
+The Hojo/Houjou clan is a house/clan in AliceSofts 7th game in the Rance series, Sengoku Rance.

+The Hojo clan's mon was the inspiration for the Legend of Zelda series' Triforce logo.